npm/node-semver/README.md

 minor updates for versions `1.0.0` and above, patch updates for versions `0.X >=0.1.0`, and *no* updates for versions `0.0.X`.

-Many authors treat a `0.x` version as if the `x` were the "major breaking-change" indicator.

 Caret ranges are ideal when an author may make breaking changes between `0.2.4` and `0.3.0` releases, which is a common practice.
-However, it presumes that there will *not* be breaking changes between `0.2.4` and `0.2.5`.
+However, it presumes that there should *not* be breaking changes between `0.2.4` and `0.2.5`.
 It allows for changes that are presumed to be additive (but non-breaking), according to commonly observed practices.